 Only cigarettes certified as fire safe by the State Fire Marshal may be sold in Montana.
 See Fire Safety Standards for Cigarettes.
 Businesses selling tobacco products in Montana must be licensed and pay tobacco taxes on the products they sell.
 The Department of Revenue administers the laws related to wholesaler and retailer licensing and taxation of tobacco products.

-Directory of Tobacco Products (Cigarettes and Roll-Your-Own) Approved for Stamping or Sale, organized by:
+Tobacco Product Directory of Brands (Cigarettes and Roll-Your-Own) Approved for Stamping or Sale, organized by:

 - Brand Families

 - Participating Manufacturers

 - Recent Additions and Deletions to the Tobacco Directory

 - Notice of Intent to Remove Brand Families or Manufacturers

 Little Cigars – The Department of Revenue has adopted rules that classify certain “little cigars” as cigarettes for tax purposes.
 For more information, see Classification of Certain “Little Cigars” as Cigarettes.
 Little cigars that are treated as cigarettes for tax purposes may be sold even though they are not listed on the directory at this time.

 Penalties – Any Montana licensed wholesaler who sells, stamps for sale, possesses for sale or offers to sell a brand that is not listed on the directory is subject to the penalties detailed in 16-11-509 of the Montana Code Annotated, up to and including: license revocation, seizure, forfeiture and destruction of contraband products, and loss of any profits or gain from a violation.

 The notices listed below are retained for historical purposes of notifications to wholesalers and retailers of tobacco products of the changes to statutes and administrative rules.